 We trade under the names of Hastings Direct, Hastings Direct SmartMiles, insurePink and People's Choice and our brands include Hastings Premier, Hastings Essential, Insure Blue, Argos, Likewise and Renew.

-Our Hastings Direct SmartMiles policy has a separate privacy notice which can be found here.
+Our Hastings Direct SmartMiles policy has a separate privacy notice.

 Our ICO registration number is Z7677970

 - 'Data subjects' are Policyholders, premium finance customers, named drivers and residents in the insured home

 - 'Personal data' is information about an identified or identifiable natural person that could allow a living person to be identified.

 2. Information we collect from or about you